openvar/rest_variantValidator/docs/DOCKER.md

 - Edit the `vdb_docker.df` file

-You need to select your chip set e.g. Arm or Intel and remove the relevant hash.
-Default is intel
+You need to select your chip set e.g. ARM or Intel and remove the relevant hash.
+Default is Intel

 ```
-# For Arm chips e.g. Apple M1
+# For ARM chips e.g. Apple M1 or Raspberry Pi
 # FROM biarms/mysql:5.7

 # For Intel chips